RANDOM ACTIONS:

 RANDOM STARTERS:

-how to settle
+how to combat

-how to relieve
+how to increase

 RANDOM TRAITS: